Southernmost Point Buoy

+On September 4th, 2025, a duplicate concrete buoy was installed at the end of nearby Duval St while seawall repair commenced at the corner of Whitehead St and Duval St. The original buoy was painted white and obscured from view.

 Description

 Before the concrete buoy there was a wooden sign that noted the southern point at this spot.
 The old wood sign as of 1970 only said "The Southernmost Point, of Southernmost City, Key West Fla."
 By 1982 this had changed to "The Southernmost Point, In USA, Key West Fla".
 There was separate sign on a nearby fence in that area, with an arrow pointing south (in this case to the left) with the text "90 Miles to Cuba".